-Metals Allergy Testing Make an Appointment Ask a Question Refer Patient Reviewed by Karin A. Pacheco, MD, MSPH (May 01, 2018) Nickel Lymphocyte Proliferation Test (NiLPT) The NiLPT is a simple blood assay that has been validated by patch testing, which detects nickel sensitization.
-This is an ideal test for patients who cannot travel to Denver for our comprehensive medical evaluation but who are concerned that they might be allergic to nickel.
-View the blood collection procedure MetALLS Patch Skin Testing What is MetALLs patch skin testing?
-Your doctor has suggested you have this test as part of the evaluation at National Jewish Health.
-Patch skin testing is a method of placing small amounts of different substances on the skin for 2 days, and examining the skin for a reaction for several days after.
+Metals Allergy Testing Make an Appointment Ask a Question Refer Patient Reviewed by Karin A. Pacheco, MD, MSPH (November 03, 2022) MetALLS Patch Skin Testing What is MetALLs patch skin testing?
+Your doctor has suggested you have patch testing as part of the evaluation at National Jewish Health.
+Patch testing is a method of placing small amounts of different substances, including metals and cements, on the skin for 2 days, and examining the skin for a reaction for several days after.
 A positive reaction is red, raised, and often itchy.
 This method helps to diagnose a metal or cement allergy, and will help your doctor identify the best treatment for you.
 How do you get ready for the test?
-Please follow these directions when getting ready for this test: Your skin should be clear for 2 weeks before the test if possible.
-Avoid exposing your back to the sun for 1 week before the testing.
+Please follow these directions when getting ready for this test: The skin of your back and arms should be clear for 2 weeks before the test if possible.
+Avoid exposing your skin to the sun for 1 week before the testing.
 Stop applying topical steroids to your back or arms for one month before your appointment.
 If your doctor agrees, stop taking oral steroids for one week before the test.
 Call us if you have questions about the dose, or can’t stop all oral steroids.
 Do not apply any ointments, creams or lotions to your back or arms for 24 hours before the appointment.
 Shower before your first visit, as you won’t be able to take one for the next 2 days while the patches are on your back.
-Continue to take all your other medications as you do.
+Continue to take all your other medications as you normally do.
 What is done during the MetALLs patch skin testing?
 On your first visit, we will place several panels of patch tests on your skin, usually the back.
 These are four or more rectangular panels with small amounts of pre-applied allergens.
 Adhesive around the patches will adhere the panels to the skin.
-After two days the panels are removed and the skin reactions are measured.
-You will come back again one or two days later, after the panels are removed, to evaluate the skin reactions again.
+After two days, you will remove the panels at home and photograph the skin reactions.
+You will come back again one or two days later, after the panels are removed, to assess the skin reactions.
 30% of positive reactions aren’t visible when the patches are first removed.
 The entire series of tests will take about a week to complete.
 You will typically have an answer on the last day of testing, although the blood tests for nickel and cobalt allergy take about 2 weeks for the results.
+We encourage you to get your blood drawn 2 weeks before the patch testing so as to have all the results available at the last visit.
+The entire series of tests will take about a week to complete.
+You will typically have an answer on the last day of testing, although the blood tests for nickel and cobalt allergy take about 2 weeks for the results.
 What should you do once the patch tests are in place?
 Please follow these directions while the patch test panels are in place: Keep the panels and the skin around the panels dry during the two days the panels are on your back.
 You can take a shallow bath or sponge bath, but avoid getting your back wet.
 However, you can take a shower or bath after the panels are removed.
 Avoid physical activities that may cause sweating or excessive movement during the two days the patches remain applied.
-If you have too much itching or burning under a particular patch, you may cut it out from the rest of the panel, take a photo of the area, and call to let us know, (303-398-1355, Option 4.)
-Email the photo to email@example.com, or bring it in for your next visit.
+You can take Benadryl or any other antihistamine for itching, as it won’t affect the patch test results.
+If you have too much itching or burning under a particular patch, you may cut it out from the rest of the panel, take a photo of the area on your phone, and call to let us know, (303-398-1355, Option 4.)
+Bring in the photo for your next visit.
+After 2 days, remove the panels at home, reinforce the purple markings around the corners, and take a photo of the skin reactions with your cell phone to bring to the final visit.
 How long will the MetALLs patch skin testing take?
-You will visit us three to four times during the patch testing.
-The initial visit will take from 1 to 1.5 hours, and each subsequent visit will take from 15 – 30 minutes.
+You will visit us twice during the patch testing.
+The initial visit will take about 1 hour, and the subsequent visit will take up to 30 minutes.
 How do you get to your test?
 On the day of your scheduled test, report to the Check-In Desk in the Adult Clinic.
-If you have questions please call our program representative at 303.398.1679.
+If you have questions please call our program representative at 303-398-1679.